baiyongan/advanced-python-techniques/docs/part06_intermediate_reading/effective_python/content.md

 ## Chapter 9: Testing and Debugging

+??? abstract
     You should always test your code, regardless of what language it’s written in.
 However, Python’s dynamic features can increase the risk of runtime errors in unique ways.
 Luckily, they also make it easier to write tests and diagnose malfunctioning programs.
 This chapter covers Python’s built-in tools for testing and debugging.

 - [ ] 75 Use repr Strings for Debugging Output
 - [ ] 76 Verify Related Behaviors in TestCase Subclasses